GG1D29/my-design-pattern-mastery/README.md

 - Class behavioral pattern use `inheritance` to share behavior between different classes.
 - Object behavioral pattern looks at how objects can work together to get things done.
 - Some object pattern focus on encapsulating behavior in a single object and delegating requests to it.

 ---

+### B1.
+Chain of Responsibility
+- Decouple the sender of a request from the receiver of the request.
+- Create a successor chain that for chaining together the next class that will handle the request.

+---